Overview

 Secondary Progressions

 Secondary Progressions use the day-for-a-year symbolic system in which each day after birth represents one year of life.
 Progressed planets forming aspects to natal planets reflect inner developmental shifts that frequently coincide with external events.
 Following C.C.
-Zain's method, only the inner planets (Sun through Mars) are progressed — outer planets move too slowly to be meaningful in this system.
+Zain's method, only the inner planets — Sun through Mars — are progressed, as outer planets move too slowly to produce meaningful symbolic motion.
 The Solar Arc value (how far the Sun has progressed) is displayed as a reference.

 Solar Arc Directions